iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 [1, 2, 8, 7, **16**, 9, 3, 10, 4, **14**]

 Now we move to the element on the left of 16, which is 7.
-The result of _max-heapify_ will swap 7 with 10.
+The result of `max_heapify` will swap 7 with 10.

 [1, 2, 8, **7**, 16, 9, 3, 10, 4, 14]